vineethkumarv/sv-wiki/Control-Flow.md

         end

 **output snippet**
-  The below figure shows the output of if else ladder without else conditional statement.
+  The below figure shows the output of the if else ladder without the else conditional statement.

 <img width="659" alt="4" src="https://user-images.githubusercontent.com/110443268/188663047-5e03f142-8a0e-4f93-a8ee-e2fa4216a2e1.png">